Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium

-Such a study has been performed by \citet{Dedikov2025}, who use a similar approach to ours by simulating the forward shock dust destruction over \unit[100]{kyr} in a clumpy instead of turbulent medium, which is generated by fractal cubes.
-They use different inhomogeneity strengths and their densest clumps have roughly the same density contrasts between high and low density regions as our supersonic Mach number simulations.
+\citet{Dedikov2025} conduct such a study, using a similar approach to ours by simulating the forward shock dust destruction over \unit[100]{kyr} in a clumpy instead of turbulent medium, which is generated by fractal cubes.
+They use different inhomogeneity strengths and their densest clumps have roughly the same density contrasts between high- and low-density regions as our supersonic Mach number simulations.
 They do not consider magnetic fields nor grain-grain collisions, only kinetic and thermal sputtering.
 In their paper, they conclude that dense clumps can shield the dust efficiently, resulting in up to $\sim$20\% less destruction over \unit[100]{kyr} for an ISM with $n=\unit[1]{cm^{-3}}$ on average.
-After \unit[10]{kyr}, they find \unit[1.17]{M$_\odot$} ($\sim$39\%) of destroyed dust when considering a homogeneous medium, decreasing with increasing inhomogeneity down to \unit[0.67]{M$_\odot$} ($\sim$32\%) of dust with the densest clumps so that these clumps already shield $\sim$7\% of the dust at \unit[10]{kyr}.
+After \unit[10]{kyr}, they find \unit[1.17]{M$_\odot$} ($\sim$39\%) of destroyed dust when considering a homogeneous medium, decreasing with increasing inhomogeneity down to \unit[0.67]{M$_\odot$} ($\sim$32\%) of destroyed dust with the densest clumps so that these clumps already shield $\sim$7\% of the dust at \unit[10]{kyr}.
 Their considered grain species is not mentioned but the results match reasonably well to our carbonaceous (\unit[0.79--0.91]{M$_\odot$} or 25--33\%) grain simulations with $n=\unit[1]{cm^{-3}}$ that include only sputtering, for which we also find significant filament shielding of 8\% at \unit[10]{kyr}.
-In an intermediate density environment ($\unit[n=10]{cm^{-3}}$) with rather dense ISM clumps, \unit[$\sim$4.5]{M$_\odot$} ($\sim$50\%) of dust is destroyed in the first \unit[10]{kyr}, also fitting reasonably well to our results of the intermediate density case with strong turbulence and carbonaceous grains (\unit[3.5--4.2]{M$_\odot$} or 46--63\% of dust destroyed).
+In an intermediate-density environment ($\unit[n=10]{cm^{-3}}$) with rather dense ISM clumps, \unit[$\sim$4.5]{M$_\odot$} ($\sim$50\%) of dust is destroyed in the first \unit[10]{kyr}, also fitting reasonably well to our results of the intermediate-density case with strong turbulence and carbonaceous grains (\unit[3.5--4.2]{M$_\odot$} or 46--63\% of dust destroyed).